beurdouche/tls13-spec/draft-ietf-tls-tls13.md

   the only such extensions are "key_share" and "pre_shared_key".
   All current TLS 1.3 ServerHello messages will contain one of these two extensions, or both when using a PSK with (EC)DHE key establishment.
+  The remaining extensions are sent separately in the EncryptedExtensions message.
 {:br }

 TLS 1.3 has a downgrade protection mechanism embedded in the server's